The Assistance Support Initiative

 This demonstrated interest in requesting and offering assistance has struggled to transform into tangible action.
 The challenge of transforming requests into practical assistance frustrates donors and requestors alike and, thus, diminishes prospects for the full and effective implementation of Resolution 1540.
 The 1540 Committee has identified the inability of many requesting governments to move beyond high-level, generic statements of need toward specific requests tied to a sustainable national implementation strategy as one of the challenges impeded effective action.

-In response to this problem, the Stimson Center created the Assistance Support Initiative (ASI), funded by the Canadian Ministry of Foreign Trade and Development.
+In response to this problem, the Stimson Center created the Assistance Support Initiative (ASI), funded by the Canadian Department of Foreign Affairs, Trade and Development.
 In close cooperation with the 1540 Committee, its Group of Experts, and other partners, the ASI aims to help States build their capacity to make more effective assistance requests, including the creation of a public, searchable database of relevant assistance programs and projects.
 The searchable database serves as a single source of valuable information for States interested in obtaining assistance on the programs offered by States, international government organizations, and non-governmental entities.
 The data also helps interested parties to those to avoid “reinventing the wheel,” as they can find out who has done what with whom and when in specific regions and countries.
 In addition to information on programs and projects, the tool provides points of contact for each program available to registered users to facilitate stronger connections between assistance providers and those in need of assistance.

 Dr. Richard T. Cupitt, Database Director